macos86/OpenCore-Post-Install/universal/audio.md

 Sometimes race conditions can occur where your hardware isn't initialized in time for AppleHDAController resulting in no sound output.
 To get around this, you can either:

-Specify in boot-args the delay:
+Specify in Argomenti di avvio the delay:

 ```
 alcdelay=1000